 How Colorpoint Cats Change the Color of their Fur Over Time

-This mutation is temperature sensitive and it affects an enzyme in the metabolic pathway between tyrosine and the final pigment.
-As a result, pigment production becomes dependent on the cat’s body temperature.
-Higher temperatures will inhibit production, while lower ones will allow it.
+Throughout their lives, colorpoint cats change their coloration pattern quite a bit.
+This is a fascinating process that is entirely based on genetics.
+Colorpoint cats get their fur color from a genetic mutation that affects an enzyme in the metabolic pathway between tyrosine and the final pigment.
+This mutation is temperature-sensitive, so pigment production becomes dependent on the cat’s body temperature.
+Higher temperatures will inhibit pigment production, while lower temperatures will boost it.

-Color-pointed cats have darker extremities (with various patterns) because their body temperature is lower in these areas.
-They present lighter fur on the rest of their bodies because the local temperature is higher there.
-However, please note that temperature distribution over the cat’s body depends on a wide variety of factors.
-As such, it varies from one individual to another, but also throughout the cat’s life.
+Colorpoint cats have darker extremities (with various patterns), because their body temperature is lower in these areas.
+They present a lighter shade on the rest of their bodies, because the local temperature is higher there.
+However, the unique temperature distribution over each cat’s body depends on a wide variety of factors, and it changes throughout the cat’s life.

 This local temperature map is one of the reasons why there is a very large diversity of color-pointed cats.

-Changes in Body Temperature Determine a Change in Color
+Changes in Body Temperature

 Since color-pointed cats are genetically wired to change their color due to fluctuations in their body temperature, they are essentially a living heat map.
-Here a few of the factors that typically cause these fluctuations and what you can expect:
+Here are a few of the factors that typically cause these fluctuations and what you can expect:

 Do you have a color-pointed cat?
 Have you noticed the color of its fur changing over time?
 Tell me about it in the comments section below and share your pictures with our readers.